-Investments in associates and joint ventures

-Fair value of

-Interest listed sheet Total Total Total Total

-2019 held (%) investments value assets liabilities income expenses

-TMB Public Company Limited 23 1,109 1,509 55,804 49,974 1,145 891

-Other investments in associates and

-joint ventures 281
+Investments in associates and joint ventures I Fair value of listed Balance Interest invest- sheet Total Total Total Total 2019 held (%) ments value assets liabilities income ex xpenses TMB Public Company Limited 23 1,109 1,509 55,804 49,974 1,145 891 Other investments in associates and joint ventures 281 1,790

-1,790

-Investments in associates and joint ventures Interest Fair value of listed Balance sheet Total Total Total Total 2018 held (%) investments value assets liabilities income expenses TMB Public Company Limited 30 776 991 23,494 20,884 1,055 722 Other investments in associates and joint ventures 212 1,203
+Investments in associates and joint v entures l Fair value of listed Balance - 2018 Interest held (%) invest- ments sheet value Total assets Total liabilities Total income e Total expenses TMB Public Company Limited 30 776 991 23,494 20,884 1,055 722 Other investments in associates and joint ventures 212 1,203

 TMB is a financial institution providing products and services to Wholesale, Small and Medium Enterprise (SME), and Retail customers.
 TMB is domiciled in Bangkok, Thailand and is listed on the Stock Exchange of Thailand (SET).
-In December 2019 TMB merged with Thanachart Bank and became Thailand's sixth-largest bank.
+In December 2019 TMB merged with Thanachart Bank and became Thailand's sixth largest bank.
 Prior to this merger ING paid a capital contribution to TMB of EUR 381 million.
 As a result of the merger transaction ING recognized a gain of EUR 16 million mainly to partial release of the related foreign currency reserves.

-Other investments in associates and joint ventures are mainly financial services and financial technology funds or vehicles operating predominantly in Europe.
+Other investments in associates and joint ventures are mainly financial services and financial technology funds or vehicles operating predominantly in Europe a large number of associates and joint ventures with an individual carrying value of less than EUR 50 million.

 ING Group does not hold any interests in Investments in associates and joint ventures that are individually significant to ING Group.
-Other investments in associates and joint ventures represents a large number of associates and joint ventures with an individual carrying value of less than EUR 50 million.
+Other investments in associates and joint ventures represents